aws-samples/aws-security-odyssey/SID402Workshop/3_AutoSecRemediation/README.md

 ## Monitoring Security Groups with AWS Config

 ___Complete all the steps below unless they are marked "optional".
-Use left arrow to expand sections marked with "(expand for details)".___
+Use left arrow to expand sections marked with (expand for details).___

 ### Configure an IAM User and Role